wdi-sf-march-2014/notes/IntroToRails/rails_routing.md

 * to separate certain aspects found in larger applications <br>
 <img width="100"src="images/separate_concerns.png">
-* to familiarize ourselves with the most common pattern used to design web applications, **Model-View-Controller**
+* to familiarize ourselves with the most common pattern used to design web applications, **Model-View-Controller** <br>
 <img width="100"src="images/mvc_small.png">
 * to facilitate workflow using conventions